AgileVentures/av-static-website/source/blog_articles/2017-03-15-show-me-the-code.html.markdown

 end
 ```

-The `delete_files` method about is doing something more complex than the Elixir snippet.
+The `delete_files` method is doing something more complex than the Elixir snippet.
 Here we're seeing a method that has some default "policies", that can be called in such a way that new policies are passed in on the fly:

 ```rb
 delete_files(files,